Senior Advisor, Strategic M&A

 - Consistently voted by peers as one of Australia's Best Lawyers® in Mergers & Acquisitions (2009–21), Commercial Law, Corporate Law and Corporate/Governance Practice

 - Rated as 'Highly Regarded' by IFLR1000 (2011-19)

 - Ranked in Band 2 by Chambers Global (2011–21)

 - Recognised by Who's Who Legal Corporate in Merger & Acquisition (2012-19) and Corporate Governance (2014-19)

 - Ranked as a Leading Individual in Corporate and M&A by The Legal 500 Asia Pacific (2016-21)

 - The "magnificent" John Elliott has acted on some of Australia's largest and most complex corporate transactions and is praised for "always keeping up to date with developments in the market" (Who's Who Legal 100, 2014).

-- John Elliott is sought after for complex transactions in numerous sectors and his "extensive experience" gained over the past 20 years "demands respect" from peers and clients alike.
-(Who's Who Legal 100, 2013).
+John is sought after for complex transactions in numerous sectors and is described by clients as "a senior and trusted advisor" (Chambers Global, 2020).
+His "extensive experience" gained over the past 30 years "demands respect" from peers and clients alike (Who's Who Legal 100, 2013).

 - Corporations Law Committee of the Law Council of Australia